iwasrobbed/Forecastr/README.md

 * If you want to use a `CLLocation` object instead of pure latitude/longitude, import `Forecastr+CLLocation.h` instead of `Forecastr.h`

 ## License ##

+Essentially, this code is free to use in commercial and non-commercial projects with no attribution necessary.

+Legal stuff:

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal